SAP/jenkins-library/documentation/docs/steps/dockerExecute.md

 * `dockerImage`: Name of the docker image that should be used.
 If empty, Docker is not used and the command is executed directly on the Jenkins system.
 * `dockerName`: Kubernetes case: Name of the container launching `dockerImage`, SideCar: Name of the container in local network
 * `dockerOptions` Docker options to be set when starting the container.
 It can be a list or a string.
+* `dockerPullSkip`: Set this to 'true' to bypass docker image pulls.
+Usefull during development processes.
+Allows testing of images which are available in the local registry only.
 * `dockerVolumeBind` Volumes that should be mounted into the container.
 * `dockerWorkspace`: only relevant for Kubernetes case: specifies a dedicated user home directory for the container which will be passed as value for environment variable `HOME`
 * `sidecarEnvVars` defines environment variables for the sidecar container, similar to `dockerEnvVars`